Jayasenthur/census_standardization/README.md

 * **How It’s Used:**
  * `Storing Processed Data`: Processed census data is saved as a MongoDB collection named `census`.
  *  `Data Retrieval`: MongoDB serves as the source for transferring data to a relational database.
+ *  'Library` : `pymongo` is used for interacting with MongoDB databases.

 ## Streamlit